learn-co-curriculum/python-programming-univbasics-intro-to-programming-as-conversation/README.md

 ## Introduction

 Welcome!
-In this module we’re going to start learning how to program in Ruby.
+In this module we’re going to start learning how to program in Python.

 It will be a long process and you will have moments of elation, excitement and, sometimes, we're sorry to say, frustration.
 But we _promise_ you, learning to